Code-Institute-Submissions/Geoskincare-Malaysia/README.md

      - ##### As a First Time Visitor, I want to check the information of products and cost to know if it's affordable and suitable for my skin.
        1. We always put the price right next to the name of the product so Users can know the price of the product while they are reading the details of it which will be just under the product or right next to it.
      - ##### As a First Time Visitor, I want to get into contact with them.
-       1. Users can get in touch with us by filling up the form in Contact page or they can message us through our social media.
+       1. Users can get in touch with us by filling the form in Contact page or they can message us through our social media.

    - ##### Returning Visitor Goals